AdobeDocs/adobeio-console/getting-started.md

 Adobe Developer Console allows developers to access and work on projects within multiple enterprise organizations as well as create projects within their own personal organization.

-Navigating between organizations is easily done using the organization switcher located in the top-right corner of the developer console UI.
+Navigating between organizations is easily done using the organization switcher ("org switcher") located in the top-right corner of the UI.
 To switch organizations, simply select the down arrow ( &#709; ) and choose the organization you wish to use.

 > **Note:** The "Role" will also update to reflect your role within the newly selected organization, or will disappear if you select a personal organization because they are not role-based.